srinivaskommu/codekatas/README.md

-Source:
+Source
 -------

-* Here is the full description of The Gilded Rose Kata I found in Bobby Johnson’s repository:
+* Here is the full description of The Gilded Rose Kata I found in Bobby Johnson’s [repository](https://github.com/NotMyself/GildedRose#gilded-rose-refactoring-kata)